Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities: Introduction

 \subsection{Main Contributions}

 Our main contributions are summarized below.
-See also Table~\ref{table} for a comparison of iteration complexities of our results with closely related works. \begin{enumerate} \item \textbf{Strongly monotone or affine VIPs.} We prove the first convergence guarantees for \ref{eq:SEG-RR} for solving strongly monotone and affine VIPs.
-We show a linear convergence to a neighborhood of $z_*$ when constant step sizes $\gamma_1$ and $\gamma_2$ are used, and we explain why a double stepsize selection is needed.
+See also Table~\ref{table:complexity} for a comparison of iteration complexities of our results with closely related works. \begin{enumerate} \item \textbf{Strongly monotone or affine VIPs.} We prove the first convergence guarantees for \ref{eq:SEG-RR} for solving strongly monotone and affine VIPs.
+We show a linear convergence to a neighborhood of $z^*$ when constant step sizes $\gamma_1$ and $\gamma_2$ are used, and we explain why a double stepsize selection is needed.
 In particular, in our theorems, we require the extrapolation stepsize to be larger than the update stepsize ($\gamma_2 > \gamma_1$), which aligns with recent results on the convergence of \ref{eq:S_SEG} \citep{gorbunov2022stochastic, hsieh2020explore}.
 In both strongly monotone and affine regimes, we prove improved convergence of random reshuffling over uniform with-replacement sampling by showing that after a certain number of epochs $K$, \ref{eq:SEG-RR} achieves an iteration complexity of $\Tilde{\mathcal{O}}\left(\frac{1}{nK^2}\right)$ outperforming the $\Tilde{\mathcal{O}}\left(\frac{1}{nK}\right)$ iteration complexity of \ref{eq:S_SEG}.
 In the strongly monotone regime, this coincides with the benefit that SGDA-RR has over SGDA with uniform sampling proved in prior works.
 However, SGDA and SGDA-RR fail to converge to simple problems captured under the affine setting (e.g., bilinear minimax problems).

-\item \textbf{Monotone VIPs: Convergence without large batch sizes.} In the monotone case, we prove a sublinear convergence of the weighted average iterate to a neighborhood around the solution.
-In particular, we prove that \ref{eq:SEG-RR} can reduce the neighborhood and reach any target accuracy $\epsilon$ by choosing appropriately the step sizes $\gamma_1$ and $\gamma_2$ of the method, establishing in this way an iteration complexity of $\mathcal{O}\left(\frac{1}{n^{\frac{1}{3}}K^{\frac{1}{3}}}\right)$ after a certain number of epochs.
+\item \textbf{Monotone VIPs: Convergence without large batch sizes.} In the monotone case, we prove a sublinear convergence of the weighted average norm $\sum_{k=0}^{K-1} w_k\Expe{\| F(z_0^k)\|^2}$ to a neighborhood around the solution.
+In particular, we prove that \ref{eq:SEG-RR} can reduce the neighborhood and reach any target accuracy $\epsilon$ by choosing appropriately the step sizes $\gamma_1$ and $\gamma_2$ of the method, establishing in this way an iteration complexity of $\mathcal{O}\left(\frac{1}{\sqrt{nK}}\right)$ in the monotone setting.
 This comes in stark contrast with the well-known results on the convergence of \ref{eq:S_SEG} for monotone problems, which require the use of large batch sizes, when constant step sizes are used in order to be able to reduce the neighborhood of convergence and reach any specific target accuracy $\epsilon > 0$.

 \item \textbf{Further Convergence Guarantees: Other without-replacement samplings and novel stepsize selection.} As a byproduct of our analysis, we also provide convergence guarantees for two other popular without-replacements sampling variants of SEG, the Shuffle Once SEG (SEG-SO) (see Alg.~\ref{algo EGSO}), which shuffles the data only at the beginning of the algorithm, and the Incremental Extragradient (IEG) (see Alg.~\ref{algo EG IG}), which does not shuffle the data and processes them in the order that they appear in the dataset.
 For solving strongly monotone and affine VIPs, we also provide convergence guarantees under different stepsize rules.
 In particular, using a carefully constructed switching stepsize-rule, we prove a $O(1/k)$ rate to the exact solution.
 The suggested switching stepsize rule describes when one should switch from a constant to a decreasing stepsize regime, and it is the first time used in the analysis of algorithms utilizing without-replacement samplings.
 The details for these results are included in Appendix~\ref{Appendix_Further}.